microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     - and fail because the variables are undeclared
 - declare the registers and pins `extern` meaning the lib translation unit builds without defining these values

+## if lib reg and pin vals are extern how is assembly optimized?
+- `extern` registers and pins works for `inline` functions because the main.c translation unit has the definitions
+- it does not matter that the lib.c translation unit is missing definitions because main.o does not link with lib.o

+### details
+- main.elf
+    - main.c includes the lib header
+    - main.c includes definitions of registers and pins
+    - the main.c translation unit has the values to substitute for register and pin variables used in the inline function in lib.h
+    - the main.c translation unit does not have to compile with symbols for linking with lib.o
+- TestSuite.exe
+    - the lib.c translation unit does not have the definitions
+    - but the linker does not need lib.o when building the .elf from main.o
+    - lib.o is only used by the `test_runner` and for testing purposes it does not matter if the lib translation unit has the definitions

 ## test passes but that's not enough
 - now the build passes because the variables are defined